 These 3 Tips will Boost your Flea Market Sales Dramatically

 By selling at flea markets, you have an advantage over traditional brick and mortar businesses when it comes to customer exposure.
-Each show gives your business hundreds if not thousands of new possibilities as potential customers file through.
+Each show gives your business hundreds if not thousands of new possibilities as potential customers flood through.

-1. Get a Business Card
+1. Have Business Card or Rack Card

 You need something that states the following information: